LovesTha/PyeCollectionManager/README.md

 # Compiling

-Using a reasonably recent Qt, something in the mid 5's is required I believe (I personally develop with 5.7), run the following in the project directory:
+Using a reasonably recent Qt, something in the mid 5.7+ is required I believe (I personally develop with 5.7, although 5.6 might work, but Ubuntu's 5.5 doesn't), run the following in the project directory:

 qmake
 make